 - Install night lights in bathrooms to allow for visibility at night.

-- A ground fault circuit interrupter, called a GFCI or GFI, is an inexpensive electrical device that can either be installed in your electrical system or built into a power outlet to protect you from severe electrical shocks.
+- Installing ground fault circuit interrupters — an inexpensive electrical device commonly built into power outlets — can protect you from severe electrical shocks.

 Workshop and garage safety

-Most of our workshops and garages are full of tools that can pose a safety hazard, but there are other aspects of these areas that should be addressed for safety.
+Power tools aren’t the only devices that can pose a safety hazard in you workshop and garage; there are other aspects of these areas that should be addressed for safety as well.

-- Extension cords should have adequate capacity for the wattage of the tool or appliance you want to use to avoid overheating of the cord.
+- Your extension cords should have adequate capacity for the wattage of the tool or appliance you want to use with it in order to avoid overheating of the cord.

-- Workshops should be well lit and ventilated.
-The garage should also be well lit with switches located at the doors.
+- Workshops and garages should be well lit and ventilated, with light switches located near the doors.